l0ller/momentum-stratergy-backtest/README.md

-# Algorithmic Trading Strategy Backtest and Quantitative Analysis - Resume Project
+# Algorithmic Trading Strategy Backtest and Quantitative Analysis
 This project serves as a practical demonstration of quantitative finance, algorithmic trading strategy development, rigorous backtesting, and statistical performance evaluation.
 It involves the end-to-end process of designing, implementing, and validating a data-driven trading strategy, with a strong focus on **money management**, **risk analysis**, and **simulated portfolio management**.

 ## Project Description